zi-w/Kitchen2D/README.md

 1. Follow the instructions [here](https://github.com/pybox2d/pybox2d/blob/master/INSTALL.md) to install [pybox2d](https://github.com/pybox2d/pybox2d).

-2. Follow the instructions [here](https://github.com/SheffieldML/GPy#getting-started-installing-with-pip) to install [GPy](https://sheffieldml.github.io/GPy/).
+2. To run the learning examples, follow the instructions [here](https://github.com/SheffieldML/GPy#getting-started-installing-with-pip) to install [GPy](https://sheffieldml.github.io/GPy/).

-3. Follow the instructions [here](http://www.fast-downward.org/ObtainingAndRunningFastDownward) to obtain [Fast Downward](http://www.fast-downward.org).
+3. To run the planning examples, follow the instructions [here](http://www.fast-downward.org/ObtainingAndRunningFastDownward) to obtain [Fast Downward](http://www.fast-downward.org).

 ## Examples

+### Example of Primitives
+The motion premitives are in kitchen_stuff.py.
+An example of using the primitives is in primitive_example.py.

+### Example of Learning
+We show an example of both learning and sampling the scooping action in learn_example.py.
+We adopt an active learning view to learn the feasible region of the pre-conditions of the primitives.
+In order to plan with the learned pre-conditions, we need to be able to sample from its feasible regions.
+The detailed algorithm and setups we used can be found in [Section IV.A of the accompanying paper](https://arxiv.org/abs/1803.00967).

+### Example of Planning
 coffee_task.py is an example of planning with learned pouring and scooping actions.
+We use STRIPSream as the backend planner.
 The goal is to “serve” a cup of coffee with cream and sugar by placing it on the green coaster near the edge of the table.
 [Click here for vidoes of plans.](https://www.youtube.com/playlist?list=PLoWhBFPMfSzDbc8CYelsbHZa1d3uz-W_c&disable_polymer=true)

-The motion premitives are in kitchen_stuff.py.
-An example of using the primitives is in test_kitchen_stuff.py.

 ## Citation
 Please cite our work if you would like to use the code.